-State Board regulations prohibit the College from receiving state aid for students repeating courses more than once except in certain programs.
-In those programs no more than four semesters of work in any course may be taken.
+State Board regulations prohibit the College from receiving state aid for students taking the same course more than twice except in certain courses as specified in the college catalog.
 Students who enroll more than the permitted number of times in a course will be charged an extra fee to replace the lost state aid.